 - Training and Development

-As standard, every UT employee has (at least) two development days per year available for personal development.
-There are study facilities (including the possibility of a study agreement), an internal training offer, but also access to online courses such as Good Habitz and Futurelearn.
+As standard, every UT employee has (at least) two (from 2024 onwards: three) personal development days each year, to spend on their development/training within the scope of Recognition and Rewards and/or continuing employability.
+There are study facilities, an internal training offer, but also access to online courses such as Good Habitz and Futurelearn.
 For more information, see; A quickstart to development possibilities page.

 - Working hours